- 11 Jul 2007

 Managing Proprietary and Shared Platforms: A Life-Cycle View

-Executive Summary — The challenges facing platform managers vary systematically depending on (1) whether the platform is proprietary or shared and (2) the stage of platform development.
+Overview — The challenges facing platform managers vary systematically depending on (1) whether the platform is proprietary or shared and (2) the stage of platform development.
 This article summarizes the results of a multiyear research project on platform strategies, including interviews with 30 companies.
 It describes 3 stages of the platform life cycle—platform design, network mobilization, and platform maturity—and reviews in depth the strategic decisions and management issues for each stage.
 Key concepts include:

 - As proprietary platforms mature, broad forces at work often open them up to new partners.